potentPotables/potentPotables/README.md

 4. In the first tab, type **npm start**
 5. Visit **http://localhost:8080/**
 6. To simulate mobile contestants with Chrome, head to the DevTools and click on Toggle Device Toolbar and choose your device

+## Features for future releases
+* **Host Control**: Right now the host has to switch between the main display's computer and their mobile.
+To select a clue in the former and to activate users, declare incorrect, and correct in the latter.
+We initially didn't come up with this because we thought fitting the gameboard on the mobile wouldn't be practical.
+However we came up with a solution to that as you see in the link.
+This is high priority as it heavily improves the quality of life for the host.
+* **Final Potent Potables**: Just like the show, contestants would write out their answer for a final clue.
+To do this, we would pull a random clue from the API at the end of Double Potent Potables.
+Contestants would then be able wager their points and write out their answer on their mobile devices.
+Currently looking into canvas based signature pads used by POS systems to implement this feature.
+* **More Clues**: At the moment, a category will always return the same five clues.
+The categories provided by the API, especially the popular ones can have well over 100 clues, so about 20 possible sets.
+Looking to modify the API to give us a more diverse set of clues.

 ## Developer Documentation